Pennsylvania Dog Breeder Licensing Requirements

 Quick Summary

-Pennsylvania has one of the most detailed dog breeder licensing systems in the country.
-You need a kennel license from the Pennsylvania Department of Agriculture if 26 or more dogs pass through your facility in a calendar year.
-Kennels are classified as either non-commercial or commercial, with different rules and fee levels based on the number of dogs.
+Pennsylvania requires a kennel license from the Pennsylvania Department of Agriculture if 26 or more dogs of any age pass through your facility in a calendar year.
+This includes breeders, boarding facilities, and anyone who keeps, harbors, boards, or transfers dogs.
+Kennels are classified as either non-commercial or commercial based on the number of dogs and sales activity, with different standards and fees for each classification.

 Annual Fee $100-$625+ (based on kennel class)